Background

 /System/Library/PrivateFrameworks/SpringBoardServices.framework/SpringBoardServices (compatibility version 1.0.0, current version 1.0.0)

-iAdCore.framework looks interesting.
-Let’s take a look for WebGL-related functionality using class-dump:
+looks interesting.
+Let’s take a look for WebGL-related functionality using class-dump

 class-dump /Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator5.0.sdk/System/Library/PrivateFrameworks/iAdCore.framework/iAdCore